srdo96/pc-world-client-side/README.md

 ## Features and Functionality

+- Built login system for authentication.
-- Has a Dashboard. where top 3 items shown.
+- Implemented a simple dashboard where top 3 items will be shown.
-- Has a My item section.
-Where data is shown in tabular form.
-And only shown login user's data.
+- Implement analytics route where products price, quantity, sold data wil be shown in chart.
+- For Delivered and Re-Stock products quantity will update instantly and notify it with toaster.
+- Implemented table to show only login user's data in My Items.
 - Require auth.
 To show and do CRUD operation must need to login in.
-- Analytics data.
-Analytics products price, quantity, sold data and show result in chart.
-- use MongoDB.
-Store all data and do CRUD operation in MongoDB NoSql database.
-- Social login.
-Alongside email/password login user can also login with google
-- JWT Token.
-To secure data implement JWT Token.